MadScrewdriver/qsketchmetric/docs/explanation/Mtext.rst

    ----- custom -----
    <variable_name>: <variable_value>

-Variables in the build in section are the variables that are passed to the renderer.
+Variables in the ``----- build in -----`` in section are the variables that are passed to the renderer.
 They can be added for better readability of parametrized DXF file.
-Custom variables can be also added to the custom section.
+Custom variables can be also added to the ``----- custom -----`` section.
 Those variables might come in handy during the parametrization process - to simplify the expressions describing the entities.
 During parametrization variables can be used from the ``----- build in -----`` section as well as from the ``----- custom -----`` section.